mukil/dm4.tags/README.md

 # Install Tags Module for DeepaMehta 4

 Download the DeepaMehta Tagging 1.0 Bundle.
-A [download is provided here](https://github.com/downloads/mukil/dm4.tags/deepamehta-tags-1.0.jar) in this repository, also filed under `Downloads`.
+A [download is provided here](https://github.com/downloads/mukil/dm4.tags/deepamehta-tags-1.1.jar) or at http://download.deepamehta.de

-Place the downloaded file `deepamehta-tags-1.0.jar` in the `bundles` folder of your deepamehta installation and restart DeepaMehta.
+Place the downloaded file `deepamehta-tags-1.1.jar` in the `bundles` folder of your deepamehta installation and restart DeepaMehta.

 # Configure Tags Module for DeepaMehta 4 interactively

 Before you are able to start **using** `Tags` you must accomplish the following, non-trivial task of telling your DeepaMehta installation what exactly is going to be tagged and if it will be tagged with just one or with many tags.
 So here we go.

-First, decide what type of information you want to tag with, e.g. "beerware".
+'''First''', decide what type of information you want to tag with, e.g. "beerware".
 In this example we are going to enrich `Web Resources` and `Notes` about `Tags` so information of both types can share the same `tags` (and thus can be grouped and navigated together)!

-Now, reveal the Topic Type `Web Resource` whose edit form we intend to extend about _many_ input fields of type `Tag`.
+'''Then''', reveal the Topic Type `Web Resource` whose edit form we intend to extend about _many_ input fields of type `Tag`.
 The easiest way to do so is to select an existing `Web Resource` topic and reveal the topic representing it's type (which is related to all web resource in DeepaMehta via an association of type `Instantiation`).
 Thus the searched for item is visible every time you select a _web resource_ in DeepaMehta.
 The Topic Type `Web Resource` is represented by a blue type icon and simply named, guess what `Web Resource`.

 Whe you've selected the blue _Topic Type_ called `Web Resource` you additionally need to reveal the newly installed Topic Type `Tag` so you are able to associate both types with each other.
-In our example the association between this blue `Web Resource` and this blue `Tag` topic needs to be set up to represent the following details about the relationship between these 2 items: A `Tag` plays the `Part Type` related to a `Web Resource` which plays the `Whole Type` respectively.
+In our example the association between this blue `Web Resource` and this blue `Tag` topic needs to be set up to represent the following details about the relationship between these 2 items: A `Tag` plays the `Child Type` related to a `Web Resource` which plays the `Parent Type` respectively.
 The type of their relationshop is an `Aggregation Definition`.

 An `Aggregation Definition` is just the expression for: "one single tag can be _part_ of one or many web resources without being deleted when the web resource is deleted".
 So the `Aggregation Definition` is the correct choice for us here because it expresses that a tag "lives" independently from a web resource.
 If you can see, have a look at the screenshot I produced from this stage, the association is selected and the picture renders exactly what i've described up to now.